appvia/How-to-expose-a-Kubernetes-web-application-with-DNS-and-TLS/blog.md

                   name: http
 ```

-Change the `dns-tls-demo.sa-team.teams.kore.appvia.io` to something within your hostname in line with what you did in the [external-dns](#external-dns) configuration.
+Change the `dns-tls-demo.sa-team.teams.kore.appvia.io` to something within your zone in line with what you did in the [external-dns](#external-dns) configuration.

-This will cause external-dns to create an external [network load balancer](https://aws.amazon.com/elasticloadbalancing/network-load-balancer/) and cert-manager to get a staging certificate.
+This will cause [external-dns](https://github.com/kubernetes-sigs/external-dns) to create a record in your [route53](https://aws.amazon.com/route53/) zone to point to the [ingress-nginx](https://kubernetes.github.io/ingress-nginx/)) controller's [network load balancer](https://aws.amazon.com/elasticloadbalancing/network-load-balancer/) and [cert-manager](https://cert-manager.io/docs/) to retrieve a valid certificate for that.

 You can test this all with: